FaroukZidane/ShallowNet-Animal-Classifier/README.md

 ## Introduction

 This project shows up the power of convolutional neural network in computer vision.
-This network comprises just one convolutional layer, that's why it's named ShallowNet, and achieves good results on classifying three classes on the animal dataset.
+This network comprises just one convolutional layer, that's why it's named ShallowNet, and achieves good, comparing to its simplicity, results on classifying three classes on the animal dataset.